 Spectacular scenery and more along Minnesota’s North Shore

 Minnesota has a lot of great road trips, but Highway 61 along the North Shore of Lake Superior should be on every traveler’s list.
 Start in tourist-friendly Duluth, but don’t stay too long – Minnesota’s best scenic drive begins once you leave town.
 Follow the shore of Lake Superior north to the Canadian border for a 150 miles of shimmering water, rocky beaches, towering cliffs, rushing waterfalls, forested hills, lighthouses, art galleries, historic sites, and fresh local food.
 Spring and summer bring wildflowers.
 Fall adds brilliantly colored leaves.
-Give yourself a couple days to do it all, and enjoy Minnesota at its very best.
+Give yourself a couple days to do it all.

 Cindy Carlsson, Exploration Vacation